The Hair and Scalp Clinic

 In-person and virtual clinics

-For physical appointments the practice is located in Hendon, north-west London with close-by transport links.
+For in-person appointments the practice is located in Hendon, north-west London with nearby transport links Hendon Central and Hendon Railway Station.
 Can’t make it into the clinic?
 No worries – we’ve got you covered with virtual appointments.

 Services